First Presbyterian Church

 In the late 1980’s, the First Presbyterian Church of Columbia, South Carolina gave birth to the vision of a christian counseling center that would serve both the church and the community.
 For a decade, plans were laid out, theological foundations for the Counseling Center were agreed upon, the groundwork was set, including the official establishment of a 501(c)(3), and many were praying for just the right person to fill the position of executive director.

 In April 1997, the search ended and Dr. Tom Barbian began his work as the first Executive Director of The Christian Counseling Center.
 Another counselor, Bobbie Lackey began working at the center that same year.
-Over the last seven years the Christian Counseling Center has grown to include four full time counselors, three part time counselors and continual openings for graduate intern counselors.
-Because of the Lord’s blessing, hundreds of people are helped each year in Columbia and the surrounding area through the services of the Christian Counseling Center.
+Over the last nineteen years the Christian Counseling Center has grown to include nine full time counselors and staff, seven part time counselors and continual openings for graduate intern counselors.
+Each year hundreds of people are helped in Columbia and the surrounding area through the services of the Christian Counseling Center.